Let’s talk about: In-Service Distribution Opportunities…

 The next step is for you and a retirement specialist to consider your options and list the possible advantages and disadvantages of each.
 Once you determine this may be appropriate for your situation, it could make a significant difference in the quality of your retirement.
 It is critical that you work with financial and tax professionals to identify and look at your personal implications so you can make an educated decision.
 One option that has been less explored, only because most financial administrators have not made it readily available through their retirement guidance services, is that you can do a direct rollover with payment directly to your IRA.
 Using this method the plan is not required to withhold 20% of the payment for federal income tax.
 The amount rolled over will maintain its tax deferral and become subject to the tax rules that apply to the IRA.
 Some of my clients have set up an individual retirement annuity, IRAs and other qualified plans already providing tax deferral like that provided by an annuity.
 It is the additional features and benefits, such as contract guarantees and the ability to receive lifetime income, which are contained within the annuity and are the sought after features for the foundational guaranteed income part of their retirement planning.

-In determining whether an in-service distribution is appropriate for you, meet with your financial professional!
+Disclaimer: In determining whether an in-service distribution is appropriate for you, meet with your financial professional!
 Examine the governing plan documents.
 The taxpayer should seek advice from an independent tax advisor.
 This material is intended to provide information on the subjects covered.
 It is general in nature and the strategies suggested may not be suitable for everyone.
 It is not intended to provide specific tax, legal or other professional advice.
 You should seek advice from your tax and legal advisors regarding your individual situation.